brunoluiz/brunoluiz.github.io/content/blog/2020/sep/getting-good-code-reviews/index.md

 # Use comments to open discussions

 Most repository hosting services have tools to allow developers to comment in pull requests.
-As you review your code, you might want to:
+As you review your code, these are some points you might want to discuss:

 1. Discuss if an implementation is the best approach to the problem or if it is consistent with similar features
 2. Discuss if [the code is idiomatic][1] for the language or framework